hewrtarkhany/airport/README.md

     - [ ] Chinese
     - [ ] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "improvement".

-1. Fork the Project
+Contributions is what makes a project to be a team project rather than one person.
+In the open source style, we work hard to serve humanity, we fix future problems. we create what we think people needs for free, we find joy in simple things.

+*** COMMIT MORE PUSH LESS
-2. Create your Feature Branch (`git checkout -b feature/AirportFeature`)
+1. Create your Feature Branch (`git checkout -b feature-number-action`)
-3. Commit your Changes (`git commit -m 'Add simple'`)
+2. Commit your Changes (`git commit -m 'add what you did'`)
-4. Push to the Branch (`git push origin feature/AirportFeature`)
+3. Push to the Branch (`git push origin feature-number-action`)
-5. Open a Pull Request
+4. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>